SNSystems/dexter/Commands.md

         expressions (str): `expression` to evaluate on this line.

 ### Description
-Evaluate the `expressions` on the line this command is found on.
-Use in combination with `annotate-expected-values` to generate `DexExpectWatchValues` commands for this source file.
+[Deprecated] Evaluate each given `expression` when the debugger steps onto the line this command is found on.

 ### Heuristic
-This command is only used to help generate `DexExpectWatchValues`.
-It does not contribute to the heuristic score.
+[Deprecated]